rycus86/podlike/README.md

 ## Configuration

 The controller needs to run inside a Docker containers, and it needs access to the Docker engine through the API (either UNIX socket, TCP, etc.).
 The list of components comes from __container__ labels (not service labels).
-These labels need to start with `pod.container.`
+These labels need to start with `pod.component.`

 For example: